Suggester/Documentation/admin/autosetup.md

 - Last but not least, a tasty category named "Suggester" will be created and all of the above will be added into it.

-?> If you are looking for more granular options, take a look at the [config](/config/configuration.md) command!
+?> If you are looking for more granular options, take a look at the [config](/config/configuration.md) command.

 ### Usage
 Run `.autosetup` in any channel the bot can read and send messages in.